 If there’s one thing Zoe Marshall isn’t afraid of, it’s going deep.
 The podcast host has, since launching her hugely successful series ‘The Deep’, proven exactly that.
-Releasing the project in 2020, Marshall has boldly — and proudly — held space for guests to candidly share their stories, from terminal parents to sex works, extremists and drug addicts, allowing not just herself, but her community, to engage in thought-provoking (and often harrowing) conversations.
+Releasing the project in 2020, Marshall has boldly — and proudly — held space for guests to candidly share their stories, from terminal parents to sex workers, extremists and drug addicts, allowing not just herself, but her community, to engage in thought-provoking (and often harrowing) conversations.
 Ones that, more often than not, leave you questioning — “who are we, when no one is looking.”

 What started as a series that looked to the uncomfortable, has since turned into an engaged community that is willing, and able, as Marshall says, to face these stories with a compassionate and open perspective.
 This year, the second chapter of Marshall’s ‘The Deep’ journey began with the release of ‘The Deeper’, seeing the podcast take a plunge into a subscription-based model.
 As Marshall explains, the shift has allowed an even deeper uncovering of topics that are usually shied away from, given to an audience that is prepared to take it on.